dlon/dos-rs/README.md

 ## Platform support

-This crate currently requires Windows 10 or later.
+This crate is tested on Windows 10 or later.
+It may work on earlier Windows versions, but there is no guarantee of that.

 ## License